ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/secure-ciphers.md

 vi /etc/sshd/sshd_config
 ```

-Next, append the latest cyphers from <https://syslink.pl/cipherlist/> to the bottom of the file, like shown
+Next, append the latest ciphers from <https://syslink.pl/cipherlist/> to the bottom of the file, like shown

 ```nginx
 # Example of overriding settings on a per-user basis